Treats late-stage kidney cancer.

-- Make sure your doctor knows if you are using St. John's Wort, a blood thinner (such as warfarin, Coumadin®), medicine to treat a fungus infection (such as itraconazole, ketoconazole, voriconazole, Nizoral®, Sporanox®, or Vfend®), medicine to treat depression (such as nefazodone, Serzone®), or medicine to treat HIV or AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Fortovase®, Invirase®, Norvir®, Reyataz®, or Viracept®).
-Tell your doctor if you are using a steroid medicine (such as dexamethasone, Decadron®, Hexadrol®), medicine to treat seizures (such as carbamazepine, phenobarbital, phenytoin, Carbatrol®, Dilantin®, Tegretol®), or medicine to treat an infection (such as clarithromycin, telithromycin, rifabutin, rifampicin, rifampin, Biaxin®, Ketek®, Mycobutin®, Rifadin®, or Rimactane®).
+- Make sure your doctor knows if you are using St. John's wort, a blood thinner (such as warfarin, Coumadin®), medicine to treat a fungus infection (such as itraconazole, ketoconazole, voriconazole, Nizoral®, Sporanox®, or Vfend®), medicine to treat depression (such as nefazodone, Serzone®), or medicine to treat HIV or AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Fortovase®, Invirase®, Norvir®, Reyataz®, or Viracept®).
+Tell your doctor if you are using a steroid medicine (such as dexamethasone, Decadron®, or Hexadrol®), medicine to treat seizures (such as carbamazepine, phenobarbital, phenytoin, Carbatrol®, Dilantin®, or Tegretol®), or medicine to treat an infection (such as clarithromycin, telithromycin, rifabutin, rifampicin, rifampin, Biaxin®, Ketek®, Mycobutin®, Rifadin®, or Rimactane®).

 - Make sure your doctor knows if you are also using other medicines to treat kidney cancer (such as sunitinib, Sutent®).

 - Talk to your doctor before getting flu shots or other vaccines while you are receiving this medicine.
 Vaccines may not work as well, or they could make you ill while you are using this medicine.

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.